-- write a text/book chapter- develop a design representation - "gestaltning" (the form most often chosen is a short movie, but other forms are also possible or positively encouraged!).
+- write a text/book chapter- develop a design representation - "gestaltning" in Swedish (the form most often chosen is a short movie, but other forms are also possible).

 Some of the criteria below are more relevant to the text, some to the design representation and some to the final presentation.
 Do also note that not just the results (see above) of your work will be judged, but also the process - "much like a bachelor's or a master's thesis" (course PM).

 Criteria 1 - Process.
 Running work that you have done since you were divided into groups and starting with the project plan and finishing with your last weekly status report on Friday next week.

 Criteria 2 - High quality text.
 The text (book chapter) should be correct and easy to read (worst-case scenario: a text that requires a lot of effort to be understood).
 The text should furthermore have a well-developed line of reasoning and analyze, reflect and argue for whatever it is you want to say (and it's a much better to say a few things clearly than to raise too many different issues that point in different directions).
 The text should be coherent and with no internal contradictions.
 To explain and exemplify is fine.
 To identify, categorize, differentiate, contrast, combine, modify, conclude (etc.) is better.

 Criteria 3 - Creativity.
 Your project (your Big Idea) will hopefully have a lot of "innovative potential" ("idéhöjd").
 To what extent is the results of your work innovative, original and perhaps surprising?
 Are you onto something interesting and have worked in a creative way to "solving" the problem/challenge of your choice?
 Does your solution meet real needs?
 Does the underlying idea raise the pulse?